-Johannes was 80 at the time of He was buried on his death.
-November 29th in the cemetery of Linderås Church.138 After Johannes's death. his widow Catharina continued to live at Kapela Ravelsgård with her daughters, Johanna and Hedvig.139 Catharina survived Johannes by six years.
-She died Kapela Ravelsgård May 27, 1863.140
+Johannes was 80 at the time of his death.
+He was buried on November 29th in the cemetery of Linderås Church.151 After death.
+Johannes's his widow Catharina continued to live at Ravelsgård Kapela with her daughters, Johanna and Hedvig.152 Catharina survived Johannes by six years.
+She died Kapela Ravelsgård May 27, 1863.153